xronos-i-am/mongoid-paperclip/README.md

 Mongoid::Paperclip - Making Paperclip play nice with Mongoid ODM
 ================================================================

+## WARN

+.destroy_all on embedded relations DOES NOT WORK, you have to use .destroy

 As the title suggests: `Mongoid::Paperclip` makes it easy to hook up [Paperclip](https://github.com/thoughtbot/paperclip) with [Mongoid](http://mongoid.org/).

 This is actually easier and faster to set up than when using Paperclip and the ActiveRecord ORM.